forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   * Limits on exercises:
     * the number of troupes in exercises.
     * Limit tests and exercises involving offensive weapons.
-* Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and extending partnership for peace like cooperations).
+* Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and [NATO trust building](#nato-trust-building) for example extending partnership for peace like cooperations).